daniznf/DTFirewallMonitor/README.md

 This script can be run when you want to see in realtime what your firewall is blocking.
 Each time an application gets blocked by firewall it will be displayed **briefly** by this script.
 After displaying some recent events, every new event will be displayed (follow).<br>
-By editing the included CSV (and passing it with the parameter -Exclusions), unwanted events can be excluded from the monitor.
+By editing the included CSV (and passing it via the parameter -Exclusions), unwanted events can be excluded from the monitor.

 ### Requirements
 DTTestAdministrator module installed.